How Do Humanistic Psychologists Help Their Clients?

 Maslow's Hierarchy of Needs

-Abraham Maslow, a humanistic psychologist, created a pyramidal chart that lays out the needs all humans share.
+Abraham Maslow, a humanistic psychologist, created a pyramid chart that lays out the needs all humans share.
 From the survival needs at the base of the pyramid to the self-actualization needs at its apex, each need must be fulfilled in turn to build a happy, healthy life.

 Self-actualization means reaching your highest human potential.
 This is the ultimate goal of humanistic counseling.
-However, in most cases, self-actualization doesn't happen unless the lower needs are fulfilled first.
+In most cases, self-actualization doesn't happen unless the lower needs are fulfilled first.
 Therefore, these therapists often spend much of their time helping their clients deal with the basic survival, safety, social, belonging, and esteem needs first.